huggingface/accelerate/docs/source/usage_guides/deepspeed_multiple_model.md

 ### Training

-From here, your training loop can be whatever you like, making sure that `teacher_model` is never being trained on:
+From here, your training loop can be whatever you like, as long as `teacher_model` is never being trained on.

 ```python
 teacher_model.eval()